isobonja/CS-321-Project/README.md

 •	Description

-o	For this project we will be creating the game of “Go Fish” as an app, and we are making it unique by making the game voice-activated by using a voice-recognition API (TBD)
+o	For this project we will be creating the game of “Go Fish” as an app, and we are making it unique by making the game voice-activated by using Android Studio's voice recognition.

-o	For now, the plan is to implement the game so that a user plays against a computer, but this may be subject to change
+o	The user will be playing against a computer player.

-o	The main feature is the voice activated component to the game, however we are also making the game itself too from scratch
+o	The main feature is the voice activated component to the game, however we are also making the game itself from scratch

-o	Another main component to this game is that we would extend the applicability of the game to different themes by including kids categories as well (main themes: original game, animals, food, & colors)
+o	Another main component to this game is that we would extend the applicability of the game to different themes by including kids categories as well (main themes: original game, animals, fruits, & colors)

 o	The specific themes may be subject to change but we all agree that in the long run this app should have 1 original theme and 3 themes designated for kids